 Highlights of Nur0ta

-Alexander’s Fort is also known as fortress Nur and is strategically located on the top of a hill to the south of the town.
-According to the Uzbek sources Alexander the Great commanded one of his generals to build an impassable fortress here while he continued his conquest of Bactria and Sogdiana.
+Alexander’s Fort is also known as fortress Nur and is strategically located on the top of a hill, south from the old monumental part of Nurota.
+According to the Uzbek sources, Alexander the Great commanded one of his generals to build an impassable fortress here while he continued his conquest of Bactria and Sogdiana.

 When Alexander returned, the structure was such powerful that his troops could neither break down the gates nor climb the walls.
-The walls were too steep to climb to the top of the site.
-What appears to be clay underfoot, is in fact, adobe bricks, compacted by thousands of feet and the elements over two millennia.
+The walls were just too steep to climb.
+What appears now to be clay underfoot, is in fact, adobe bricks, compacted by thousands of feet and the elements over two millennia.

 Nurota Сhashma Сomplex